Intensive Japanese Language Study

 - Some students arrange to receive credit from their schools in the United States or Canada.
 Labo is happy to assist by providing details of the curriculum, and providing documentation of progress during the course.

-- All travel in Japan: airport to Tokyo, commuting pass, field trips, and cultural activities.
+- All travel in Japan: airport to and from Tokyo, commuting pass, field trips, and cultural activities.

 - Food and lodging (except for lunch on school days): hotel stay at arrival and departure, and homestays.